DeskDirector/UserVoice/README.md

 # User Voice

-Customer request can be created under issues, we will review and label it once per week.
+Feature requests can be created under the issues tab, we will review and label requests once per week.

-## Labels explaination
+## Labels explanation

 * under review: Any new feature request
 * planned: We will start working on it within this quarter.